 In the noted 1939 American musical comedy-drama fantasy film The Wizard of Oz, one of the lead characters Dorothy, along with her dog Toto, is swept away by a tornado to the Land of Oz.
 It is ruled by a tyrant in whom people had vested extraordinary powers, but who was later exposed as vulnerable as the spell surrounding Oz is broken.

 The stock market is like that Wizard in which people vest extraordinary powers from time to time.
-Look back to the mania of 1999, or 2007, or 2015 and you’d know where I am coming from.
+Look back to the mania of 1999 or 2007 and you’d know where I am coming from.

 The promise of easy money lures more and more people to the stock market during such times when “nothing can go wrong” and “investing looks very easy.”
 But when the spell breaks – it ultimately does – those very people appear vulnerable.
 These are the times when Warren Buffett’s quote appears like a gospel truth –